 About the Clearwater Trout Hatchery

-The Clearwater Trout Hatchery was originally built in 1983 for the Department of Fisheries and Oceans to rear salmon for release in the North Thompson drainage.
+The Clearwater Trout Hatchery was originally built in 1983 for the Department of Fisheries and Oceans to rear salmon for release into the North Thompson drainage.
 In 1997 the Province of British Columbia purchased the facility and refitted it for trout and kokanee production.
-In 2003 the Clearwater Trout Hatchery became one of Freshwater Fisheries Society of BC's (FFSBC) five hatcheries as the responsibility of the provincial trout stocking program was transferred to the Society.
+In 2003, responsibility of the provincial trout stocking program was transferred to the Freshwater Fisheries Society of BC, which now manages and operates the Clearwater Trout Hatchery.
+The hatchery releases over three million fish into approximately 330 lakes annually throughout the province (except Vancouver Island), although most releases occur in Interior and Northern lakes.

-Visitors are welcome to view the hatchery via a self-guided tour that includes a picture kiosk, computer kiosk, and access to a number of rearing containers that have live fish in them.
-Hatchery staff will be available to answer any questions during the self-guided tour.
+Visitors are welcome to view the facility via a self-guided tour that includes a picture kiosk and access to rearing containers containing juvenile fish.
+If hatchery staff are available, they will happily answer your questions.